Nissan Leaf hatchback - Practicality & boot space

 Interior space isn't great though, with slim door pockets up front and a small tray in the centre console.

 Happily, it's an easy car to get in and out of.
 The doors open nice and wide, and the position of the seats are well-judged and are at the right height for most adults' hips to slide onto.
 It's just a shame that it's a car you feel like you sit on, rather than in, and the steering wheel only adjusts for height and not reach.

 The extra length pays dividends when it comes to the boot because with 435 litres of space it’s not only big for an EV, it’s larger than most family hatchbacks.
-In comparison, the Volkswagen e-Golf has a 341-litre boot, while the Ioniq manages 350 litres.
+In comparison, the Volkswagen ID.3 has a 385-litre boot, while the Ioniq manages 350 litres.
 In Tekna and Tekna e+ trim levels, the Leaf is fitted with a Bose stereo system that includes a large boot-floor mounted subwoofer, which slightly reduces the usable boot space.